Isha-Goyal/cv-object-tracking/README.md

 After experimenting with some of openCV's built-in object tracking algorithms like mean shifting, we decided to implement SIFT tracking on a set of images from a video a security camera took in a hospital showing medical professionals moving around.

 #### On SIFT
 SIFT stands for Scale-Invariant Feature Transform, and its main benefits are that it is both scale and rotation invariant.
 To start, algorithms detect extrema (such as corners, edges, and areas of high contrast) to pick out keypoints.
 These keypoints can be oriented to match the orientation of keypoints detected in the comparison image.
 This step is what makes SIFT rotation invariant.
 Then, each keypoint is given a descriptor, which encodes data about the values and contrasts of the pixels near the keypoint.
 Based on these descriptors, keypoints can be matched to one another.
 There are several ways to do that.
 One method is brute force matching which evaluates the similarity of keypoint descriptors across images using the ratio test, which quantifies the "distance" between a pair of descriptors.
+Whichever keypoints are the nearest to one another are assumed to be the same point in both images.

+#### Our Implementation
+To run SIFT, images must be loaded in as grayscale, then put through a series of functions to detect and match keypoints and descriptors:

+    # find the keypoints and descriptors with SIFT
+    kp1, des1 = sift.detectAndCompute(img1_roi,None)
+    kp2, des2 = sift.detectAndCompute(img2_roi,None)

+    # BFMatcher with default params
+    bf = cv.BFMatcher()
+    matches = bf.knnMatch(des1,des2,k=2)

+    # # Apply ratio test
+    good = []
+    for m,n in matches:
+        if m.distance < 0.75*n.distance:
+            good.append([m])

+The SIFT object, which was created earlier in the code takes in a grayscale image and returns a list of its keypoints and the corresponding descriptors.
+Notably, these are as keypoint objects and descriptor objects, which are specific to computer vision applications.
+To get information from them, you must operate on their specific properties.
+The brute-force matcher (BFMatcher in the code) takes in just the descriptors.
+It's also not specific to the sift object, because brute-force matching can be used with other methods of keypoint and descriptor detection, such as SURF.
+We then pick out the best matches to move forward with.
+Based on this method, we can load in a whole series of images and select the region of interest with the person in the first frame.
+By matching the keypoints of this image to the next frame in the video, you will be able to define the new region of interest from which to make keypoints for the following image, and so on.

 ### Multi Person Tracking
 In the context of multi-person tracking within hospital settings, we instantiate an individual tracker for each staff member detected in the initial frame, utilizing our choice of the MIL, KCF, or CSRT algorithms.
 For each person, a unique tracking object is created, and a bounding box is manually selected or automatically determined around them.
 This is achieved through a loop that initializes a new tracker instance with the `cv2.Tracker<Type>_create()` function for each bounding box.
 Each tracker is associated with a specific individual and is responsible for updating the position of the bounding box as the person moves across the camera's field of view.
 The tracking algorithm accounts for changes in appearance and position, adjusting each bounding box in subsequent frames.
 This collection of trackers operates concurrently, with each tracker independently updating its state without interference from the others.
 This allows for the simultaneous tracking of multiple individuals, paving the way for sophisticated analysis of staff movement and resource allocation in efforts to increase efficiency in healthcare facilities.